Provisions concerning the SWICA websites

 3.1 Data processing during website visits

-Various non-personal and peripheral data is processed automatically when you visit a SWICA website.
-SWICA's web server logs every access to the website, and SWICA then stores the data in anonymised form (i.e. SWICA cannot attribute the data to you).
+Various non-personal and peripheral data is processed automatically when an individual visits a SWICA website.
+SWICA's web server logs every access to the website, and SWICA then stores the data in anonymised form (i.e. SWICA cannot link the data with the user).
 In particular, the collected information includes the

 - anonymised IP address of the device being used,

-- identification number of the browser being used (e.g. Internet Explorer, Firefox, etc.),
+- identification data of the browser being used (e.g. Internet Explorer, Firefox, etc.),

 - operating system of the computer being used (e.g. Windows 10, Mac OSX, Android, etc.),

-- amount of data that was transmitted (the number of files downloaded from the website),
+- amount of data transmitted (how much data was downloaded from the website),

 - name of the internet service provider (e.g. Swisscom, UPC, Sunrise, etc.),